pmeeny/CI-MS3-FootballMemories/TESTING.md

 bug 5: Whe add image to s3, it also stores the file locally Fix was to use a different method

+Bug 6: A memory on the landing page is a clicable link into the memory A user should only be able to see this infroamtion if they are logged in
+Fix: Update index.html to remove ahref link

+Bug 7, an admin can edit a memory, if an admin edits a memory, it then becomes the uploaded by of the memory This is a bug, an admin should be allowed delete a memeory, but not edit.
+Only the memory creator should be allowed to edit a memory The code was updated to fix this

+Bug8, routing not working after adding a comment
+Fix in add_comment(id): in toute.py

 # Code Validators and Website Analysis
 The website's pages were run against the following validators: